Evaluation guidelines for LLM applications

 - For a legal query, the system should retrieve and highlight clauses on “contract termination” and ignore irrelevant sections, like “payment terms.”

-- Task-Specific Accuracy: 95% task-specific match in legal datasets.
+- Task-specific accuracy: 95% task-specific match in legal datasets.

 - Latency